-On October 2, 2023, we purchased, from the Forvia Group, all of the equity ownership of Faurecia's U.S. and Europe commercial vehicle exhaust business for \$210 million, subject to certain working capital and other customary adjustments, and does not contain any contingent consideration.
+On October 2, 2023, we purchased, from the Forvia Group, all of the equity ownership of Faurecia's U.S. and Europe commercial vehicle exhaust business for \$208 million, subject to certain working capital and other customary adjustments, and does not contain any contingent consideration.
 The acquisition provides canning and assembly operations for full exhaust systems primarily for onhighway applications, ensures the long-term supply of aftertreatment components, minimizes opportunities for supply disruptions, adds significant technical and manufacturing resources and enhances our existing portfolio.
-The values assigned to individual assets acquired and liabilities assumed are preliminary based on management's current best estimate and subject to change as certain matters are finalized.
-The primary areas that remain open are related to contingent liabilities and deferred taxes.
+In the third quarter of 2024, we finalized the purchase accounting and made certain other adjustments.
+The primary adjustments were to reduce property, plant and equipment by \$3 million, offset by the finalization of purchase price, with a net increase to goodwill of \$2 million.